3D Modelling – Basic Guide

 - Assembly your model so that it generally fits the skeleton to be used.
 Once you put all your model parts in place, go to the UV Texture Editor and make the UVs Map as you want it to be.
 Make sure that no UVs are overlapped and that they are all placed within the “0 to 1” (grey) area.
 Then, inside the UV Texture Editor, hold right mouse button, select “UV”, drag with your mouse to select all the UVs, go to Polygons->UV Snapshot and save it anywhere you want with these settings! (!) *(check at the end of this post to see what this exclamation mark symbol means)

-- Go to Mesh->Combine and make sure you have these settings (to adjust the settings click on the little square on the right of the operation)
+- Select all meshes in the Outliner, go to Mesh->Combine and make sure you have these settings (to adjust the settings click on the little square on the right of the operation)

 Then go to Edit->Delete All By Type->History.
 If you see any history remains except your mesh in the outliner, delete them by selecting them in the outliner and pressing backspace.
 After you do these, rename your mesh to something short like “Full”, “Mesh”, “Model” etc!